kzoheir/Udacity_DataAnalysisND_CommunicateDataFindings/README.md

 ## Key Insights for Presentation

+> Note: I focussed a lot on the location of the stations.
+I can provide more usefull insights and include more pictures.
+However, du to time constraints I was not able to do so

 > Business Perspective: Our main customers are the Subscibers

-> Operation Perspective: We need to transport some bikes (carrting them using a truck or so) from high end stations to high start stations during peak hours: E.g.: Mon-Fri from 7-9 am: Move bikes from: `San Francisco Caltrain (Townsend St at 4th St)` to:`San Francisco Caltrain (Townsend St at 4th St)` station
+> Operation Perspective: We need to provide the best possible service and have the bikes available when and where needed.
+* For this we can see that we need to send more bikes to the following station: `San Francisco Caltrain (Townsend St at 4th St)` in the morning during weekdays
+* Those bikes can mainly come from the following station: `Montgomery St BART Station (Market St at 2nd St)`
+* This is just an aexample on how can we support the operation. similar analysis needs to be done for other areas as well

+> I spent some of time for mapping visualization.
+I still have some work to do: Combining heatmap on Google maps and programatically generate the maps.
+[Google Create a heatmap](https://support.google.com/fusiontables/answer/1152262?hl=en) and (Heat map layer)[https://developers.google.com/maps/documentation/javascript/heatmaplayer]